 The long arm of Katz reaches into recent debates over mass data collection and GPS tracking.
 Indeed, in an age of increasing digital technology, the principle that the Fourth Amendment “protects people, not places” is more consequential than ever.

-Nicandro Iannacci is a web content strategist at the National Constitution Center.
+Nicandro Iannacci is a consultant for and former web content strategist at the National Constitution Center.